 Don’t believe what you think.

-Kyle Romaniuk, CEO
+Kyle Romaniuk, President

 “Every decision and assumption you make is based on a very small sliver of information.
 You never have the whole picture.
 This idea guides me in my work.
 It motivates me to be open and flexible, and to constantly seek new vantage points and experiences.
 When it comes to stakeholders, I’m careful to consider both those directly impacted and those who may seem irrelevant at first glance.
 Put yourself in someone else’s shoes, immerse yourself in the experience, and observe others during their experiences.
 Ask questions, understand why, get below the surface.”